Countly/countly-sdk-documentation/react_native_bridged/next.md

   <code class="JavaScript">Users &gt; User Profiles</code>.
 </p>
 <p>
-  If a property is set as an empty string, it will be deleted from the user on the server side.
+  If a property is set as an empty string, it will be deleted on the server side.
 </p>
 <h2 id="h_01HAVQNJQSBR8S36NF4KQ8X0D3">Setting Predefined Values</h2>
 <p>